EdwinAhl/DD2482-Executable-tutorial/scenario1/intro.md

 # Storing Secrets Locally Using OpenBao
 ## Motivation
 In terms of DevSecOps, security must be managed by the team developing the product.
-It is therefore important to store secrets securily.
+It is therefore important to store secrets securely.
 By using OpenBao as a local docker container, a team can manage secrets safely and locally.

 ## Background
-This tutorial will mainly utilize OpenBao, which is a fork of HashiCrop Vault that provides a powerful secrets and encryption management server to store secrets such as passwords, encryption keys, and certificates.
+This tutorial will mainly utilize OpenBao, which is a fork of HashiCorp Vault that provides a powerful secrets and encryption management server to store secrets such as passwords, encryption keys, and certificates.
-OpenBao utilizes an intersting concept know as Shamir Secret Sharing which is a cryptographic algorithm that splits a secret into multiple parts, this means mutliple people holds the "unseal" key used to make OpenBao accessible.
-Unseal means that OpenBao is in a working state and secrets can be retreived.
+OpenBao utilizes an interesting concept known as Shamir Secret Sharing, which is a cryptographic algorithm that splits a secret into multiple parts.
+This means multiple people hold the "unseal" key used to make OpenBao accessible.
+Unseal means that OpenBao is in a working state and secrets can be retrieved.
 Shamir Secret Sharing would be interesting to explore, but that will not be the purpose of this tutorial.
-With this in mind, we will use dev mode where only one key is required.
-To communicate with the OpenBao server, HTTP request are sent through a UI, a CLI, or requests directly to the server which we will do in this tutorial.
+With this in mind, we will use dev mode, where only one key is required.
+To communicate with the OpenBao server, HTTP requests are sent through a UI, a CLI, or requests directly to the server which we will do in this tutorial.

 ![openbao](./assets/openbao.png)

 ## Tutorial Overview
-In this tutroial, we will first introduce an insecure example of using plaintext or hardcoded secrets in a Python program.
-This would show a quick solution, but it is not long time secure.
+In this tutorial, we will first introduce an insecure example of using plaintext or hardcoded secrets in a Python program.
+This would show a quick solution, but it is not long-term secure.

 Then, we continue with showing how these secrets can be exchanged with a secure solution that controls the storage of secrets, using OpenBao.
 Here, OpenBao will be run in a docker container, and commands will be sent to this container in order to communicate with it.